siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - Integrated with other AWS services including, EBS, S3, Amazon Redshift, Amazon Elastic Transcoder, Amazon WorkMail, Amazon Relational Database Service (Amazon RDS), and others to make it simple to encrypt your data with encryption keys that you manage.
 - If you are exceeding the requests per second limit, consider using the data key caching feature of the AWS Encryption SDK.
 Reusing data keys, rather than requesting a new data key for every encryption operation, might reduce the frequency of your requests to AWS KMS.
 - When you create an **AWS KMS customer master key (CMK)** in a custom key store, AWS KMS generates and stores non-extractable key material for the CMK in an **AWS CloudHSM cluster** that you own and manage.

+### AWS Systems Manager Parameter Store

+- provides secure, hierarchical storage for configuration data management and secrets management.
+You can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values.
+You can store values as plain text or encrypted data.
+- doesn’t rotate its parameters by default

+### AWS Secrets Manager

+- Similar to Systems Manager Parameter Store
+- Automatic rotate secrets
+- Charge per secret stored and per 10,000 API calls
+- generate random secrets

 ### AWS Resource Access Manager (RAM)